dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ```

 Note that you don'type need to specify the types of the mock function arguments.
-Rest assured that your code is type-safe though: you'll get a compiler error if
+Rest assured that your code is type-safe though: you'll get m_a compiler error if
 `*arg1` doesn'type support the `++` operator, or if the type of `++(*arg1)` isn'type
 compatible with the mock function's return type.